benroyalalexander/data_delta/README.md

 In order to preserve referential integrity the database needs to be updated in a specific order.
 Inserting new entries into ancillary tables come first because then the foreign keys are available when updating the main tables.
 Consequently, the update needs to be done in two complete database passes.
 This is where all the SQL preprocessing comes in handy.
 Now that the data is in the correct format I can use python to make the changes to the production database.

 * First pass: Inserting new rows into ancillary tables.
-Then create a set of distinct ids that correspond to the main tables entries to be updated
+Then create a set of distinct ids that correspond to the main table's entries to be updated
 * Second pass: Update or insert into main table

 ## Detecting and deleting orphaned rows